will-r-wang/will-r-wang/README.md

 [![Twitter](https://img.shields.io/badge/Twitter-00acee?style=flat&logo=Twitter&logoColor=white&link=https://twitter.com/willrwang)](https://twitter.com/willrwang)

 <!-- --- About Me --- -->
-I'm currently working as a data engineer at Shopify part of the <a title='Dev Degree' rel="me" target="_blank" rel="noopener" href="https://devdegree.ca/">Dev Degree program</a> and pursuing an early graduation for my CS Honours degree this August.
-I work on the side as a teaching assistant, CTO for 5-ing COVID-19, and mentor for peers in STEM.
-I love neuroscience, computer vision, and all things AI, having previously done deep learning research on the Northern Tornadoes Project.
-In my spare time, I like singing, ultrarunning, building things, and occasionally - competing in hackathons.
+Hey 👋 , I'm Will, a data scientist at Shopify and Dev Degree alum.
+In the past, I've worked as as a computer vision researcher with the Northern Tornadoes Project, CTO for 5-ing COVID-19, and mentor for peers in STEM.
+In my spare time, I sing, ultrarun, and occasionally compete in hackathons.

 ## Community Ultimate Tic Tac Toe